duckheadphotography.com Photography by Rodney Gene Mahaffey

 from "Santa Fe/Beautiful Obsession" by Van Morrison

-The spirit of the Southwest has been a magnet for artists and photographers since the turn of the last century...I find myself always trying to get back there to the light, shadow, landscape, architecture and mix of cultures.
+The spirit of the Southwest has been a magnet for artists and photographers since the turn of the last century...I find myself always trying to get back to the light, shadow, landscape, architecture and mix of cultures and to get it right.

 Alley Waltz: Behind, Between and Beneath